Guinea: Ebola

 In 2014, an outbreak of the Ebola virus occurred in Guinea which first started in a village called Meliandou.
 In response, the health ministry banned the sale and consumption of bats, thought to be carriers of the disease.
 The virus eventually spread from rural areas to Conakry, and by June 2014, had spread to Sierra Leone and Liberia.
 In August 2014, Guinea closed its borders to Sierra Leone and Liberia, as more new cases of the disease were being reported in those countries than in Guinea.

 "Unsafe burials" are a source of Ebola transmission.
 The World Health Organization (WHO) reported that the inability to engage with local communities hindered the ability of health workers to trace the origins and strains of the virus.
 While WHO terminated the Public Health Emergency of International Concern (PHEIC) on 29 March 2016, the Ebola Situation Report released on 30 March confirmed 5 more cases in the preceding 2 weeks, with viral sequencing relating 1 of the cases to the November 2014 outbreak.
 Healthcare visits by the population declined due to fear of infection and to mistrust in the health-care system, and the system's ability to provide routine health-care and HIV/AIDS treatments decreased due to the Ebola outbreak.

-Ebola re-emerged again in Guinea in January–February 2021.
+Ebola re-emerged in Guinea in January and February 2021.

 HIV/AIDS

 An estimated 170,000 adults and children were infected at the end of 2004.
 Surveillance surveys conducted in 2001 and 2002 show higher rates of HIV in urban areas than in rural areas.
 Prevalence was highest in Conakry (5%) and in the cities of the Forest Guinea region (7%) bordering Côte d'Ivoire, Liberia, and Sierra Leone.

 HIV is spread primarily through multiple-partner intercourse.
 Men and women are at nearly equal risk for HIV, with people aged 15 to 24 most vulnerable.
 Surveillance figures from 2001 to 2002 show the rates among commercial sex workers (42%), active military personnel (6.6%), truck drivers and bush taxi drivers (7.3%), miners (4.7%), and adults with tuberculosis (8.6%).
-Several factors were attributed to what fuel the HIV/AIDS epidemic in Guinea.
+Several factors were attributed to what fuelled the HIV/AIDS epidemic in Guinea.
 They include unprotected sex, multiple sexual partners, illiteracy, endemic poverty, unstable borders, refugee migration, lack of civic responsibility, and scarce medical care and public services.